yearbook-milk/usgnerfwars-docs/quick_start/README.txt

 ProtoSpec.md: a basic specification of the protocol built on top of TCP/IP and UDP that the Nerf Turret software uses.

-MainConfigFile.md: what all the settings in the main config file do and when you should and shouldn't change them.
+For information about what all the settings in config.py do, look at the comments in config.py